 When Jesus was crucified – supposedly for sedition, he was put to death alongside a thief.
 Today, in much of the world, putting a person to death for anything is either prohibited or limited to the crime of murder.
-If a man died while working 2000 years ago, their was no compensation for the family.
+If a man died while working 2000 years ago, there was no compensation for the family.
 Today we have worker’s comp for injuries and employers can think of virtually nothing worse than having an employee die on the job.
 This is a kingdom victory!

 Women today live with more freedom and dignity than they have in all of recorded history.
 And the day WILL come that we will have a female president.
 This would have been less than a fairy tale in the past.
 And this is a kingdom victory.

 In my area, there are billboards peppering the roads promoting volunteering, services for those in need of treatment for substance abuse and values like kindness, courage and sacrifice.
 When tragedy strikes anywhere in the world, money pours in like water to help those affected.
-As has often been pointed out, as the events of 9/11 played out, people weren’t reaching out to get demand money owed them or shoot off one last curse for their enemies.
+As has often been pointed out, as the events of 9/11 played out, people weren’t reaching out to demand money owed them or shoot off one last curse for their enemies.
 They were praying and telling loved ones that they loved them.
 The entire world has become concerned with and involved in trying to find ways to live in better balance with the planet (which is a gift from God for us).